 You can submit your Volunteer Profile online or in person at the Shelter.
-See our Volunteer Brochure for more details on the program, or contact our volunteer coordinator at firstname.lastname@example.org for more information.
+See our Volunteer Brochure for more details on the program, or contact our volunteer coordinator at email@example.com for more information.
 Please note that if you do submit an application, you will be contacted via email.
-Please add email@example.com to your email address book to make sure the email doesn’t go into your Junk Mail!
+Add firstname.lastname@example.org to your email address book to make sure the email doesn’t go into your Junk Mail!

 Looking to get some exercise for yourself and our four legged friends?
 Then you might just be interested in becoming a dog walker!
 Our Dog Walkers provide exercise and mental stimulation to each of our ready for adoption dogs on our five-acre land.
 From the little tiny Chihuahuas to the Great Danes, our doggies love the get out of their kennels and feel the soft grass, or snow!
 Our property is equipped with 3 smaller pen areas for some “drop the leash” time, or our fenced in pastures for some “off leash” time for our doggies that won’t jump the fence!

 Volunteers must be willing to learn and use our commands used during our Bright Futures Obedience class.
 Training is set up for volunteers with the Volunteer Coordinator or an experienced current Dog Walker.
 Volunteers aged 13-15 must walk with a parent.
 Please fill out a Volunteer Profile, and we will get back to you soon.

 Cat Room Monitor